Korean sword

-Korean swords have served a central place in the defense of the nation for thousands of years.
-Although typical Korean land battles have taken place in wide valleys and narrow mountain passes, which favor use of the spear and bow, the sword found use as a secondary, close-quarters weapon, especially useful during sieges and ship-to-ship boarding actions.
+The traditions of Korean bladesmithing and swordsmanship have served a central place in the military history of Korea for thousands of years.
+Although typical Korean land battles have taken place in wide valleys and narrow mountain passes, which favor use of spears and bows, the sword found use as a secondary, close-quarters weapon, in addition to far more prominent role during sieges and ship-to-ship boarding actions.
 Higher quality, ceremonial swords were typically reserved for the officer corps as a symbol of authority with which to command the troops.
 Ceremonial swords are still granted to military officials by the civilian authority to this day.